-Autistic Disturbances: Theorizing Autism Poetics from the DSM to Robinson Crusoe, foreword by Melanie Yergeau, University of Michigan Press, 2018.
+Autistic Disturbances: Theorizing Autism Poetics from the DSM to Robinson Crusoe, foreword by Remi Yergeau, University of Michigan Press, 2018.

 Autistic Disturbances looks at the ways interpreters have failed to register the creative valence of autistic language and presents a theoretical framework for understanding the distinctive aesthetics of autistic rhetoric and semiotics.
 Reinterpreting characteristic autistic verbal practices, like repetition, in the context of a more widely respected literary canon, it argues that autistic language is an essential part of mainstream literary aesthetics, visible in poetry by Walt Whitman and Gertrude Stein, in novels by Charlotte Brontë and Daniel Defoe, in life writing by Andy Warhol, even in contemporary cultural texts like Martha Stewart Living and Andy Kaufman’s performance art.

-“An incomparable book … brimming with ideas for how to reclaim autistic echoes … ” —Melanie Yergeau, author of Authoring Autism
+“An incomparable book … brimming with ideas for how to reclaim autistic echoes …” —Remi Yergeau, author of Authoring Autism

 A “clever and charming approach to autistic language … ” —Rosemarie Garland-Thomson, author of Extraordinary Bodies and Staring